smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/2019_Plans.md

   ```
   Tasks:

-  * Modify front end to support new D3 graphs;
+  * Modify front end to support new D3 graphs and the covariate loss report;
   * Create a new REST middleware service *getHomegeneity* to return the rif40_homegeneity data for the study with parameters: username
     and studyID.
 I to 3 JSON records expected containing:
     * genders